Why we started MobSquad

 Jessa holds an Honours BA in Indigenous Studies from the world-renowned Chanie Wenjack School for Indigenous Studies at Trent University.
 She also holds a Master of Arts degree in Canadian Studies and Indigenous Studies from Trent University.
 Jessa’s PhD training was at McMaster University in Disability and Medical History.
 She is currently pursuing further training in executive coaching.

-Kevin has 20 years of experience as an entrepreneur, operator, and investor.
-He’s also a Co-founder and Managing Partner at Relay Ventures.
+Kevin has over 25 years of experience as an entrepreneur, operator, and investor.

 Kevin is a Co-founder and Managing Partner at Relay Ventures.
 Kevin has been an entrepreneur, operator and investor in both Canada and the US for over 20 years.
 Prior to co-founding Relay Ventures, Kevin was with the venture capital arm of Royal Bank of Canada where he was Vice President of Venture Capital and Managing Director of RBC Venture Partners.